Luligu/matterbridge-shelly/README.md

 ### nocacheList

 The devices in the list will not be loaded from the cache.
 Use the device id (e.g. shellyplus2pm-5443B23D81F8).
-This is usefull if you change the device configuration from the device web ui of from the Shelly app (e.g. changing from color to white or from switch to cover or adding other BLU devices to a ble gateway).
+This is only usefull if you change the device configuration from the device web ui of from the Shelly app (e.g. changing from color to white or from switch to cover or adding other BLU devices to a ble gateway) and don't want to wait the plugin to detect the change.
 In this case put the device id in the list and restart.

 ### deviceIp

-You can put there one of more of your devices if they have problem with mdns (don't use it unless is needed cause the IP address is fixed).
+You can put there one of more of your devices if they have problem with mdns.
+Don't use it unless is needed cause the IP address you add here is fixed.
+You also need to enable the enableConfigDiscover option.
-E.g. "shelly1minig3-543204547478": "192.168.1.221"
+E.g. "shelly1minig3-543204547478": "192.168.1.221".

 ### enableMdnsDiscover